joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/03/crosswords/wordle-review-1811.html

 **Election Live Updates: Races Are Close in California With Many Votes Still to Count**\
-`The reality TV star Spencer Pratt could secure a spot in a runoff with Mayor Karen Bass of Los Angeles.
-Xavier Becerra, a Democrat, and Steve Hilton, a Republican, were leading in the governor’s race.`\
+`Xavier Becerra, a Democrat, and Steve Hilton, a Republican, were leading in the governor’s race.
+The reality TV star Spencer Pratt could secure a spot in a runoff with Mayor Karen Bass of Los Angeles.`\
 https://www.nytimes.com/live/2026/06/03/us/california-primary-elections-midterms

 **Trump Aims New Tariffs at 59 Countries and the European Union**\